Thermonet Heating FAQ

 What is Thermonet?

-Thermonet is a quality heating element stitched to a fibreglass mesh to create a fixed output either 150W/M2 or 200W/M2.
-IT is incorporated into a cement based adhesive or screed.
+Thermonet is a German manufactured quality heating element stitched to a fibreglass mesh to create a fixed output either 150W/M2 or 200W/M2.
+It is incorporated into a cement based adhesive or screed.

 Will it heat the room?